Digital Telework for Remote Physical Work

 The Digital Telework for Remote Physical Work project is working to test remotely operated robots in long-term care and clinical settings with the potential for other Canadian labour-intensive industries.
 The initiative expands the current capabilities of telework technology – currently limited to video and audio interactions – to make physical interactions possible by connecting remote workers to general purpose robots through secure mobile networks.

-The project is led by Sanctuary AI in partnership with Rogers Communications, Microsoft, Expeto, the University of British Columbia, the Vancouver Economic Commission, Revera, AInBC, Alpine Services, Nurse Next Door and Forcen Technologies.
+The project is led by Sanctuary AI in partnership with Rogers Communications, Microsoft, Expeto, the University of British Columbia, the Vancouver Economic Commission, Revera, AInBC, Nurse Next Door and Forcen Technologies.

 In hospital settings, healthcare workers are trialing a tele-robotic system to conduct portions of a physical exam.
 In long-term care homes, the system will be used to measure vital signs and potentially manage the delivery of medications and aid in meal assistance.